How to Monitor AI in the Workplace: Risks, Solutions & Best Practices

 The "Black Box" of AI Activity: A CISO's Challenge

 CISOs face critical questions: Which AI tools are employees using?
 Who is using them?
 Are they handling sensitive data?
 Without specialized tools for AI usage tracking and AI activity monitoring, businesses are flying blind, unable to enforce AI compliance or mitigate data security risks.
+It is also essential to verify the accuracy and integrity of data and AI usage to ensure compliance and security.

 Seeing the Unseen: Granular AI Usage Monitoring with CurrentWare